The 20 Best Cerebellar Hypoplasia Doctors in Japan

 Advanced in Cerebellar Hypoplasia

-Mayumi Takano practices in Omorinishi, Japan.
+Mayumi Takano practices practicing medicine in Omorinaka, Japan.
 Ms. Takano is rated as an Advanced expert by MediFind in the treatment of Cerebellar Hypoplasia.
-Her top areas of expertise are Twin-To-Twin Transfusion Syndrome, Cerebellar Hypoplasia, Anemia, Trisomy 18, and Endoscopy.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Twin-To-Twin Transfusion Syndrome, Cerebellar Hypoplasia, Anemia, Trisomy 18, and Endoscopy.

 Advanced in Cerebellar Hypoplasia